utumno86/profile/README.md

 TODO List
 ---------

--   Format blog posts for Github Markdown
+-   Format blog posts for Github Markdown (Work In Progress, 03-30-2016)
 -   Draw stripe email parameter automatically from current_user
 -   Remove the Hamburger menu icon from the Navbar when not on the home page
 -   Write an Rspec suite to test functionality (for some reason)